Health Poverty Action transforms finance function through global adoption of iplicit

 Since going live with the system, how has your general experience been with both the software and iplicit staff?

-’ll start with the software, which we’d researched thoroughly before making a decision, so there weren’t any surprises because we knew what we were getting.
+I'll start with the software, which we’d researched thoroughly before making a decision, so there weren’t any surprises because we knew what we were getting.
 We understood that we wouldn’t

 have 100% of functionality, tailored to our needs from day 1 but we had developed a clear roadmap, with a timeline, and things have progressed as we expected.

 Dealing with our staff was a bit more of an unknown; we knew that we would have some resistance from users as many of them had been using the old system for 10-15 years.
-Also, we experienced quite a difference in feedback between different countries – In our Asian territories, particularly Myanmar, they were using a Sun system and the users were happy with their existing set up and functionality and didn’t feel compelled to upgrade their solution – they couldn’t necessarily see all of the new benefits that our central Finance Department would experience.
+Also, we experienced quite a difference in feedback between different countries – In our Asian territories, particularly Myanmar, they were using a Sun systems and the users were happy with their existing set up and functionality and didn’t feel compelled to upgrade their solution – they couldn’t necessarily see all of the new benefits that our central Finance Department would experience.

-In Africa, it was a completely different scenario – they were using old copies of Quickbooks and the improvements in functionality were dramatic, but it meant we had to give weekly training until the new habits started to sink in and they were using the new system in earnest.
+In Africa, it was a completely different scenario – they were using old copies of QuickBooks and the improvements in functionality were dramatic, but it meant we had to give weekly training until the new habits started to sink in and they were using the new system in earnest.
 However, during the last 10 months, since launch we now have pretty much everyone where we need them to be and I think it’s fair to say that there is now a clear understanding across all the teams, globally, regarding the benefits that the new system brings, now they are used to the improved ways of working.

 From a functionality perspective, what are the major differences with your new system compared